Thermodynamics and Kinetics of Methylglyoxal Dimer Formation: A Computational Study

 Digital USD Citation

 Krizner, Hadley E.; De Haan, David O.; and Kua, Jeremy, "Thermodynamics and Kinetics of Methylglyoxal Dimer Formation: A Computational Study" (2009).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 18.